Frequently asked questions

 Select Export Inventory.

-The report will automatically download to your device.
+The report downloads automatically to your device.

 What information is included in the inventory export?